Venice Railroad Station

 From

 the station hall, exit via the main doors.
-Steps lead down to a broad terrace
+Steps and a ramp lead down to a broad terrace

 alongside the Grand Canal, where you'll find the vaporetto landing, water taxis,